-So…romance doesn’t have anything to do with love, true physical and emotional intimacy – it’s all about lies or, not living in reality, which is what actually happens in that early part of most ‘romantic’ relationships.
+So…romance doesn’t have anything to do with love, true physical and emotional intimacy – it’s all about lies, or, not living in reality, which is what actually happens in that early part of most ‘romantic’ relationships.
 So many people lie about who they are, what they do, what they want, what they believe in, and so on, in order to seduce the other person.
-However, a relationship that starts as a friendship, where people are more likely to be honest about themselves, has a far better chance of creating an enduring bond…and that would actually be True Love.
+However, a relationship that starts as a friendship, where people are more likely to be honest about themselves, has a far better chance of creating an enduring bond…and that would actually be Real Love.

 Phony Love: “I love everyone”.

 Here we have those who claim to love every single person in the world – this of course includes rapists, murderers, psychopaths and so on.

 So, if your loved one is raped, will you love the rapist?